A BEGINNER'S GUIDE TO GUINEA PIGS (Part 1)

 Guinea pigs can live indoors or out, but it really is dependent on the climate you live in.
 Piggies do not like damp and drafts and are susceptible to extreme temperatures.
 If you’re keeping them outdoors, please place their hutch within an outhouse or shed during the colder, wetter months and in the shade during summer.
 Ideally, they can spend much of warmer times of the year outside, but they must have plenty of shade and fresh, cool water as well as a secure run.
 Just be mindful not to switch your guinea pigs in and out of the house a lot, sudden jumps in temperature are not good for them as they struggle to regulate their own body temperatures.

 Then comes the choice of bedding.
 Guinea pigs wee and poo A LOT!
 So, whatever bedding you chose, you will need to clean them out regularly and keep it dry.
 Our preferred bedding choices are a layer of newspaper with lots of hay on top, or a fleece cage liner (which you would need to change and wash regularly).
 Ideally, provide both.
-Some people use wood shavings but we’re big fans of this as it can lead to respiratory problems for the piggies and foot sores.
+Some people use wood shavings but we’re not big fans of this as it can lead to respiratory problems for the piggies and foot sores.

 For Part 2, click here!